 It is understood and agreed that there exists within the District, in written form, certain personnel rules, policies, practices, and benefits generally contained in the District's administrative policy.
-In the event of proposed changes to said administrative policy directly affecting SEIU unit members, SEIU Local 721 shall be advised of the proposed changes so that the District and SEIU Local 721 can meet and confer about the proposed changes, as soon as possible, to the extent that such proposed changes are within the scope of representation.
+Should the District propose changes to said administrative policy that would have a material effect on matters within the scope of representation, the District shall notify SEIU Local 721 of the proposed changes and provide SEIU Local 721 with a reasonable opportunity to meet and confer about the proposed changes, as soon as possible, to the extent that such proposed changes are within the scope of representation.
 With regard to bargaining unit employees only, the District shall not have the right to change the administrative policy when such change is expressly prohibited by specific provisions of this MOU without prior meeting and conferring with SEIU Local 721.
-The District does have the right to change said rules and/or regulations as they might affect other employees not covered by this MOU without prior meeting and conferring with SEIU Local 721.

-Local 721 and employee Stewards shall be provided a copy of any proposed resolution or administrative policy that may affect the employee's wages, duties, description of duties, disciplinary procedures, or other matters affecting the terms of the MOU.
-Such proposed resolutions or administrative policies shall be provided to Local 721 and Stewards at least 72 hours prior to the Board of Harbor Commissioners considering such changes or implementations.
-In the event of an emergency necessitating immediate action, the District shall notify Local 721 and employee Stewards in writing within 72 hours of the adoption of any policy or resolution by the Board, and upon request, meet with Local 721 and employee Stewards within 14 calendar days of such adoption.
+SEIU Local 721 and employee Stewards shall be provided a copy of any proposed resolution or administrative policy that may affect the employee's wages, duties, description of duties, disciplinary procedures, or other matters affecting the terms of the MOU.
+Such proposed resolutions or administrative policies shall be provided to SEIU Local 721 and employee Stewards at least 72 hours prior to the Board of Harbor Commissioners considering such changes or implementations.
+In the event of an emergency necessitating immediate action, the District shall notify SEIU Local 721 and employee Stewards in writing within 72 hours of the adoption of any policy or resolution by the Board, and upon request, meet with SEIU Local 721 and employee Stewards within 14 calendar days of such adoption, or on a later date based on mutual agreement.
 An emergency is an event outside the District's control such as a natural disaster, fire, accident, or incident that includes destruction of property or a safety risk to the public requiring a response of District and safety personnel (Police and/or Fire).

-A. LABOR MANAGEMENT COMMITTEE
+A. LABOR/MANAGEMENT COMMITTEE

-The District agrees to meet, upon request, during working hours at least once a month, unless mutually waived, with Local 721 and employee Stewards or designated members on matters affecting MOU employees.
-The Labor Management Committee's purpose is to work effectively together to resolve issues regarding the implementation of MOU provisions or other workplace conflicts.
+The District agrees to meet, upon request, during working hours at least once a month, unless mutually waived, with SEIU Local 721 and employee Stewards or designated members on matters affecting employees.
+The Labor/Management Committee's purpose is to work effectively together to resolve issues regarding the implementation of MOU provisions or other workplace conflicts.
 The Labor/Management Committee shall consist of employee Stewards and an equal number of Management employees.
 An SEIU Local 721 representative and an outside Management representative may also attend any or all of the meetings.
-Agenda items shall be submitted in writing to all members of the Committee at least twenty-four hours prior to the meeting.
+Agenda items shall be submitted in writing to all members of the Labor/Management Committee at least 24 hours prior to the meeting.
 Scheduled meetings may be cancelled upon mutual agreement.